 - Royal College of Dental Surgeons of Ontario.
 Infection Prevention and Control in the Dental Office Guidelines; 2018.

 Resources and training

-It is recommended that all RHPs and their staff are aware of current IPAC best practice guidelines and follow them when providing services to the public.
+All RHPs and their staff must be aware of current IPAC best practice guidelines and follow them when providing services to the public.
 Current PIDAC Best Practice documents are available on Public Health Ontario’s website and include:

 - Infection Prevention and Control for Clinical Office Practice

 - Cleaning, Disinfection and Sterilization of Medical Equipment and Devices